Buying real estate in Busan?

 Sources: Busan Metropolitan Government, Wilo

-8) Stricter building codes ensure higher quality and more expensive residential properties
+8) Stricter building codes will result in higher quality but pricier residential properties

 Stricter building codes mean better quality homes because builders must follow tougher standards.